apache/flink-web/_posts/2015-09-16-off-heap-memory.md

 ## Appendix: Detailed Micro Benchmarks

 These microbenchmarks test the performance of the different memory segment implementations on various operation.
-The code is available [as part of the Flink project](https://github.com/apache/flink/blob/master/flink-core/src/test/java/org/apache/flink/core/memory/benchmarks/MemorySegmentSpeedBenchmark.java)

 Each experiments tests the different implementations multiple times in different orders, to balance the advantage/disadvantage of the JIT compiler specializing towards certain code paths.
 All experiments were run 5x, discarding the fastest and slowest run, and then averaged.
 This compensated for delay before the JIT kicks in.